|Symptoms Spiders venomous to cats Is the funnel web venomous to cats? Treatment|

 - Latrodectus (Widow spiders)-Worldwide distribution, well-known species include the Black Widow, Western Black Widow, Northern Widow, Red Widow, Brown Widow (USA), Katipo (New Zealand) and the Redback (Australia).

-Brown recluse – Found in the USA, the bite from this spider is considered necrotising, killing off tissue around the area of the bite.
+- Brown recluse – Found in the USA, the bite from this spider is necrotizing, killing off tissue around the area of the bite.

 The funnel-web (found in Australia) is toxic only to primates (including humans) and not cats.

 Symptoms can vary depending on the species of spider.
-Cats are usually bitten around the face and paws.
+Bites are most common on the face, mouth and paws.
 You may notice small puncture marks initially, however, once swelling occurs, these will be less apparent.
-Not all bites will be noticed due to the cat’s fur.
 Symptoms may take several hours to appear.

 Nonvenomous spider bites may swell and become painful, however, unless your cat is anaphylactic, symptoms are usually self-limiting.

 If your cat is bitten by a venomous spider, keep him as still as possible to avoid the venom travelling more quickly through the system.
 Wash the bite wound carefully with soap and water and then transport him to a veterinarian.
 Try to keep the affected area below the heart if possible.